gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 For IBM, compare the monthly averages to the overall average stock price.
 In which months has IBM historically had a higher stock price (on average)?
 Select all that apply.

-Exercise 18

-&nbsp;January&nbsp;

-&nbsp;February&nbsp;

-&nbsp;March&nbsp;

-&nbsp;April&nbsp;

-&nbsp;May&nbsp;

-&nbsp;June&nbsp;

-&nbsp;July&nbsp;

-&nbsp;August&nbsp;

-&nbsp;September&nbsp;

-&nbsp;October&nbsp;

-&nbsp;¨C70CNovember&nbsp;

-&nbsp;¨C71CDecember&nbsp;

-Explanation

-The overall average stock price for IBM is 144.375, which can be computed using the command mean(IBM$StockPrice).
-Comparing the monthly averages to this, using the command tapply(IBM$StockPrice, months(IBM$Date), mean), we can see that the price has historically been higher than average January - May, and lower than average during the remaining months.

-CheckShow Answer

 ## Problem 4.2 - Monthly Trends

 Repeat the tapply function from the previous problem for each of the other four companies, and use the output to answer the remaining questions.

 General Electric and Coca-Cola both have their highest average stock price in the same month.
 Which month is this?

-Exercise 19

-&nbsp;January&nbsp;

-&nbsp;February&nbsp;

-&nbsp;March&nbsp;

-&nbsp;April&nbsp;

-&nbsp;May&nbsp;

-&nbsp;June&nbsp;

-&nbsp;July&nbsp;

-&nbsp;August&nbsp;

-&nbsp;September&nbsp;

-&nbsp;October&nbsp;

-&nbsp;¨C82CNovember&nbsp;

-&nbsp;¨C83CDecember&nbsp;

-Explanation

-You can see the monthly average stock prices for GE and Coca-Cola by using the commands:

-tapply(GE$StockPrice, months(GE$Date), mean)

-tapply(CocaCola$StockPrice, months(CocaCola$Date), mean)

-General Electric has an average stock price of 64.48 in April, which is higher than any other month.
-Coca-Cola has an average stock price of 62.69 in April, which is higher than any other month.

-CheckShow Answer

 ## Problem 4.3 - Monthly Trends

 For the months of December and January, every company's average stock is higher in one month and lower in the other.
 In which month are the stock prices lower?

-Exercise 20

-&nbsp;December&nbsp;

-&nbsp;January&nbsp;

-Explanation

-IBM has an average price of 140.76 in December, and 150.24 in January, which can be seen with the command:

-tapply(IBM$StockPrice, months(IBM$Date), mean)

-Having lower stock prices in December is a trend that holds for all five companies.

-CheckShow Answer

 After seeing these trends, we are ready to buy stock in certain months and sell it in others!
 But, we should be careful, because one really good or really bad year could skew the average to show a trend that is not really there in general.